jgwill/olca/README.md

 - Chat-style CLI using OpenAI or Ollama models
 - Optional human-in-the-loop prompts
 - Tracing via LangSmith and Langfuse
-- `fusewill` wrapper for Langfuse traces, datasets and prompts
+- `olca fuse` wraps `coaiapy.fusewill` for Langfuse traces and datasets
 - `oiv` command for searching and summarizing arXiv papers
 - Optional `coaia` tools for transcription and `tash` Redis storage